 Types of Roofs

-Steep Slope roofs are most often found on residential homes and have a slope of 4 -12 inches per foot and are considered very appropriate for use of asphalt shingles, tile and slate roofing products.
-These roofing systems, when properly installed, can have life spans of 30+ years.
+Steep slope roofs are most often found on residential homes and have a slope of 4-12 inches per foot and are considered very appropriate for use of asphalt shingles, tile, and slate roofing products.
+These roofing systems, when properly installed, can have a life span of 30+ years.

-Drip Edge: Drip Edge is a piece of metal that is “L” shaped with a slight lip on one end and is installed at the very edge of the roof.
+- Drip Edge: This is a piece of metal that is “L” shaped with a slight lip on one end and is installed at the very edge of the roof.
 It serves to divert water away from the fascia board of the eave to prevent rot.
 It also serves as a surface to support the very edge of the shingles.

-Starter Shingles: These shingles are called “starter” because they are installed under the first row of roof shingles at the edge of all of the eaves.
-This shingle serves to hold down the edge of the roof and minimizes damage caused by wind gusts.
+- Starter Shingles: These shingles are called “starter” because they are installed under the first row of roof shingles at the edge of all of the eaves.
+These shingles serve to hold down the edge of the roof and minimize damage caused by wind gusts.

-Shingles: These are asphalt based fiberglass mats that are the outer layer of the roof and are the primary protection for the roof and the contents of the home.
-These shingles come with 20 year, 30 year and lifetime warranties depending on the thickness.
+- Shingles: These are asphalt-based, fiberglass mats that are the outer layer of the roof and are the primary protection for the roof and the contents of the home.
+These shingles come with 20-year, 30-year, and lifetime warranties depending on the thickness.
 The least expensive shingle is the “Three Tab Shingle” which is often the builder grade for new homes.
-The thicker shingles are known as “Architectural or High Definition” and provide a more upscale final product that can provide the best protection for the home and its contents.
+The thicker shingles are known as “Architectural or High Definition” and provide a more